 By the early 1980s, development had slowed a little, though improvements included an asphalted paddock in 1979, large new car parks in 1984 and new offices and press boxes the following year.

 In 1986 the regional government of Nièvre decided to invest in the circuit, buying it outright from Bernigaud.
 The fact that the region was the home province of President Mitterrand was perhaps a factor in the sale and of the desire for the area to wrest away the French Grand Prix from its long-time home at Paul Ricard.

 In 1988 the Circuit Jean Behra was no more, ploughed under at great expense to fashion the Circuit de Nevers Magny-Cours.
 Included in the new facilities was a thriving industrial estate for racing companies, including units for the ORECA team and factories for Martini Cars and Ligier.

 The new circuit opened in 1989, based loosely on the old but incorporating corners that were facsimiles of others from tracks around the world.
 The French Grand Prix duly arrived in 1991, Nigel Mansell taking the victory for Williams-Renault, ahead of home hero Alain Prost's Ferrari.

 While the new circuit was certainly a step forward from what came before, its location in the heart of rural France was never quite to the tastes of some in the F1 paddock, who preferred the more obvious delights of Le Castellet on the south coast.

-Today, aside from national racing, the World Superbike races as now serve as the major yearly international events, bolstered by a separate 12 Hour bike race.
+Today, aside from national racing, the World Superbike races now serve as the major yearly international event.